khuedoan/linux-setup/arch-linux-installation-guide.md

 `# pacstrap /mnt base base-devel`

+## Generate an fstab file

+Use `-U` or `-L` to define by UUID or labels:

+`# genfstab -U /mnt >> /mnt/etc/fstab`

+Check the resulting file in */mnt/etc/fstab* afterwards, and edit it in case of errors.
+Save the PARTUUID of your root partition for later.

+## Chroot

+Change root to the new system:

+`# arch-chroot /mnt`

 ## Create swap file

 As an alternative to creating an entire swap partition, a swap file offers the ability to vary its size on-the-fly, and is more easily removed altogether.